learn-co-curriculum/dsc-importing-data-using-pandas/README.md

 You will be able to:

-- Use pandas to import data from a CSV and and an Excel spreadsheet
+- Use pandas to import data from a CSV and an Excel spreadsheet
 - Use pandas to export a DataFrame to a file

 ## Loading Pandas